AadeshKabra/722-Course-Project-Taxi-Env/README.md

+# Evaluating Run-Lookahead Algorithms for HTN and PDDL Planning in Taxi Environment

 The objective of the project is to evaluate the performance of Hierarchical and Classical planning and acting strategies in the Taxi-v3 environment.
 The project will compare HTN Run-Lookahead and HTN Run-Lazy-Lookahead acting strategies using GTPyhop and Classical Planning approach.

 The project would address the following research questions: